Vivek-04022001/documentation/docs/install/manage-add-ons-packages.md

 This section provides examples of common add-on and package management tasks.
 For the examples, we will modify the default files from the previous section {ref}`manage-mxdev-usage-overview-label`.
-We will also use Classic UI for the interface because some packages and add-ons have not yet been updated to work with the new frontend.
+We will also use Classic UI for the interface because some packages and add-ons haven't yet been updated to work with the new frontend.

 (manage-add-an-add-on)=